titaniummachine1/lua-image-embeding/Binary Image Embeding/readme.md

    Instead of manually selecting a file, simply copy an image (`Ctrl+C` on an image).

 2. **Run the Python Script:**
-   The script **grabs the image from the clipboard**, processes it, and converts it into a Lua-friendly binary string.
+   The script **grabs the image from the clipboard**, processes it, and converts it into a **Base64-encoded Lua-compatible string**.

-3. **Paste the Binary String into Your Lua Script:**
+3. **Paste the Base64 String into Your Lua Script:**
    The script **automatically copies the result back to the clipboard**, so you can **paste it (`Ctrl+V`) directly into your Lua script**.

 4. **Run the Lua Script:**
-   The embedded binary string allows the Lua script to render the image seamlessly.
+   The embedded Base64 string is **decoded back into an image at runtime** and rendered without needing external files.

 ---